jplip/justin2.0/_posts/2024-03-28-ML_Accomplishments.md

     prediction = sleep_health_predictor.predict_sleep_disorder(patient_data)
     return('Predicted Sleep Disorder:', prediction)
 ```
-***This is my model that I used and I was able to get the prediction to post.
-The problem is is that I couldn't find the reason on why the prediction for 'sleep disorder' couldn't switch no matter what value I put.
-I ended up not being able to finish the reason why the switch doesn't work.
-I'm guessing it's something to do with the values and I couldn't find it out.
-I struggled to finish the model and still haven't completed it.
-I think maybe the prediction might not be right but I honestly don't know since I think it's fine with the other model we done.***
+***This is my model that I used and I was able to get the prediction to post if a person has a sleep disorder.
+The problem is is that I couldn't find the reason on why the prediction for 'sleep disorder' couldn't switch from the value of 'none' no matter what values I put for the calculations.
+I'm guessing it's something to do with the values not having the right definement and I couldn't find the right ones.
+I struggled to finish the model and still haven't fully completed it because of this reason.
+I think maybe the prediction might not be right as well but I honestly don't know since I think it's fine with the other model we done.***
 <center>
     <img src="https://raw.githubusercontent.com/jplip/justin2.0/main/images/ML/ConsoleSleepDisorderNone.png" style="border: 1px solid white;">
 </center>